aowen87/VisIt-Sphinx-Python-Manual/attributes.rst

 Attribute Reference
 ===================

 This chapter shows all the attributes that can be set to control the behavior of VisIt.
 The attributes themselves are not documented, but their names are usually quite explanatory.
-When an attribute can have values from a given list of options, the default option is printed first in italic followed by a comma separated list of the other available options.
+When a member of an attribute can take values from a given list of options, the default option is printed first in italic followed by a comma separated list of the other available options.

 The listing is ordered in alphabetical ordering of the name of the attribute set.
 For each set the function that will provide you with these attributes is printed in italic.
-|
-|

 .. _AMRStitchCellAttributes: